🧭 Focusing on Independent Retail as a Strategy to Expand Your Brand into Channels Beyond Amazon

 • Mom & pop shops

-• Specialty stores and mini regional chains
+• Specialty stores and mini regional chains (think less than 10 stores)

 • Often family-owned, where the owner is the buyer